-TDI-NE will ensure that all contractors and onsite personnel receive training regarding the conditions set forth in this NNIS Plan.
-In addition, they will be informed of the locations and extent of the known NNIS species populations and the general identification principles of known NNIS species.
+TDI-NE will ensure that all contractors and onsite personnel receive training regarding the conditions set forth in the NNIS Plan.
+In addition, they will be informed of the locations and extent of the known NNIS species populations and the general identification principles of known and target NNIS species.